robsonmrsp/rest-security-go/README.md

-# Atempt to implement tree tier architecture.
+# Atempt to implement tree tier architecture or DDD or hexagonal  or ports and adapters.

 ## About The Project
+- This is just a way to learn Golang. concepts like interface, pointers and Clear Archtecture will be used here.

-- At this time we can could decouple the domain from the repository/data access, ie we can use 2 types of repositories one to postgres and another  for mongo, for example.
+- At this time we can decouple the domain from the repository/data access, ie we can use 2 types of repositories one for postgres and another for mongo, for example.

-- Owr application still had a strong coupled to GIN.
-So, our http adapter need to be a GIN.
+- Our application still has a strong coupled to GIN.
+So, our http adapter needs to be a GIN.

-- we need to define a ControllerInterface to decouple the presentation/adapter/web/http
+- We need to define a Controller Interface to decouple the presentation/adapter/web/http

-- all the above requirements are need just to proove the concept.
+- all the above requirements are need just to prove the concept.

-- but, but, but we will do this in the future!
-For now, we just make sure that decouple of domain and data.
+- But, but, but we will do this in the future!
+For now, we just make sure that the decoupling of domain and data is working.
 [TODO refactory the web adapter way]

 Developed by -> robsonmrsp@gmail.com